Skip to main content

 • add: Stake TAO tokens to one or more hotkeys from a user's coldkey on the Bittensor network.

-• child: Child Hotkey commands, alias: children.
+• child: Child hotkey commands, alias: children.

 • remove: Unstake TAO tokens from one or more hotkeys and transfer them back to the user's coldkey.